Where to store backups

 - Local Area

 Network (LAN).
-If you're a network admin, with the ABE you can as centralize
+If you're a network admin, with the Backup Tool you can as centralize

 backing up your LAN workstations and servers on a single backup server as choose more